BrittaRude/BrittaRude.github.io/inputs_code/_posts/2021-08-03-Location-and-geo-information-in-twitter.md

 Geographic information is provided in [LONG, LAT] order.
 For more information on location data in twitter see [this link](https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location).

-You can filter for the location using Twitter's operators, which are listed here: https://developer.twitter.com/en/docs/twitter-api/enterprise/rules-and-filtering/enterprise-operators#listofoperators
+You can filter for the location using Twitter's operators, which are listed [here](https://developer.twitter.com/en/docs/twitter-api/enterprise/rules-and-filtering/enterprise-operators#listofoperators).

 **There are several possibilities to filter for locations:**
 * The *place* operator: This operator filters for tweets with a specific location or Twitter place ID.
-* The *place_country* operator: Here you can filter for tweets which match the ISO alpha-2 characteristics, which you can find here: http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
+* The *place_country* operator: Here you can filter for tweets which match the ISO alpha-2 characteristics, which you can find [here](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

-You can find an overview of how to filter for locations here: https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location
+You can find an overview of how to filter for locations [here](https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location).

 ## Let's filter for a place using the twitter tweet place operator